bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 - [ ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
 - [ ] Create a pull-request to merge `<firstName-lastName>` branch into main.
-- [ ] Check codegrade for automated feedback.
+- [ ] Check Codegrade for automated feedback.
-- [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
 - [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions